 - Develop and implement internal communications via intranet, printed copies, banners etc.

 Popular Skills for Communications Analyst

-Job skills reported by Communications Analysts are limited.
+Survey results show that Communications Analysts typically report just a few professional skills.
 Most notably, skills in Microsoft Word, Marketing Communications, Media / Public Relations, and Microsoft Office are correlated to pay that is above average.
-At the other end of the pay range are skills like Microsoft Excel, Microsoft Office, and Media / Public Relations.
-Most people familiar with Marketing Communications also know Microsoft Office.
+Skills that seem to negatively impact pay include Microsoft Excel, Microsoft Office, and Media / Public Relations.
+Those familiar with Marketing Communications also tend to know Microsoft Office.